timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 in all our desired activities simultaneously.
 Covering all our bases,
-i.e. avoiding neglect of important life systems, did not happen spontaneously.
+i.e. avoiding neglect of important life systems, has never happened spontaneously.
-To pay attention to all our life systems, all the time, we will likely need concerted effort.
+So to pay attention to all our life systems, all the time, we will likely need concerted effort.
-Concerted effort may also be needed if we wish to sustainably rotate our attention between systems without any critical failures happening in the unattended parts of our life.
+Concerted effort may also be needed in order to sustainably rotate our attention between systems without any critical failures happening while we ignore some parts of our life.

 ## Constraint optimization